Rosanna Arquette: Personal life

 The Toto song "Rosanna" was written by David Paich, who has claimed that the song is based on numerous girls he had known.
 However, as a joke, the band members initially played along with the common assumption that the song was based on Arquette, who was dating Toto keyboard player Steve Porcaro at the time.
 Arquette herself played along with the joke, commenting in an interview that the song was about "my showing up at 4 a.m., bringing them juice and beer at their sessions."

 Arquette was romantically involved with Peter Gabriel for several years, after his 1987 divorce from Jill Moore.
 Arquette has said on some occasions that his 1986 song "In Your Eyes" was inspired by her, although Gabriel has never confirmed that to be true and has explained that he drew inspiration for the song from other sources.

 Arquette's first three marriages ended in divorce: to director Tony Greco, film composer James Newton Howard, and restaurateur John Sidel.
 She has one daughter with Sidel, Zoë Bleu, born in 1994, who is also an actress.
 In August 2013, Arquette married her fourth husband, investment banker Todd Morgan, following a two-year engagement.
 In January 2022, Todd Morgan filed for divorce from Arquette after 8 years of marriage.

 Arquette has described her diet as "vegetarian for the most part".

 In August 2019, Arquette posted a Twitter rant about her experience with white guilt, stating; "I'm sorry I was born white and privileged.
 It disgusts me.
 And I feel so much shame."
-She later claimed the FBI told her to set her Twitter page to private due to the reaction she received after posting.
+She later claimed the FBI told her to set her Twitter page to private due to the reaction she received after posting that.

+On March 8, 2026, Arquette expressed to The Sunday Timesher hatred for the n-word and revealed she "cannot stand that [Tarantino] has been given a hall pass," in reference to the director's 1995 hit Pulp Fiction in which she had a "small role."
+She denounced the word's use, saying that this is "not art, it's just racist and creepy."
+In response, Quentin Tarantino stated that he "hoped" the publicity Arquette ostensibly sought by her criticism was worth "disrespecting" him and the film in which, he added, she had been "thrilled" to participate.
+He added that he found her action showed "lack of class."